The Beguiled (1971 film)

-The Beguiled is a 1971 American Southern Gothic film directed by Don Siegel, starring Clint Eastwood, Geraldine Page and Elizabeth Hartman.
+The Beguiled is a 1971 American Southern Gothic psychological thriller film directed by Donald Siegel, starring Clint Eastwood, Geraldine Page and Elizabeth Hartman.
 The script was written by Albert Maltz and is based on the 1966 novel written by Thomas P. Cullinan, originally titled A Painted Devil.
 The film marks the third of five collaborations between Siegel and Eastwood, following Coogan's Bluff (1968) and Two Mules for Sister Sara (1970), and continuing with Dirty Harry (1971) and Escape from Alcatraz (1979).

 Plot

 During the American Civil War in 1863, Amy, a 12-year-old student at the Miss Martha Farnsworth Seminary for Young Ladies in rural Mississippi, discovers a seriously wounded Union soldier, John McBurney.
 She brings him to the school's gated enclosure where the school headmistress, Martha Farnsworth, first insists on turning him over to Confederate troops, but then decides to restore him to health first.
 He is initially kept locked in the school's music room and kept under watch.
 Edwina, the schoolteacher who has had no experience with men, takes an immediate liking to John, as does Carol, a 17-year-old student who makes advances with an experienced air.

 John begins to bond with each of the women in the house, including the slave Hallie.
 As he charms each of them, the sexually repressed atmosphere of the school becomes filled with jealousy and deceit, and the women begin to turn on one another.
 After Carol, who earlier made a welcomed pass at John, witnesses John kissing Edwina in the garden, she ties a blue rag to the school's entrance gate to alert the Confederate troops to the presence of a Yankee soldier.
 When a band of Confederate soldiers see it while passing the school, Martha lies and helps John pretend he is a relative loyal to the Confederacy.

 Martha also becomes infatuated with John, and a flashback shows her having an incestuous relationship with her brother.
 Martha considers keeping John at the school as a handyman.
 She makes sexual advances toward him, which he resists.

 Late one night, Edwina discovers John having sex with Carol in her bedroom.
 In a jealous rage, she beats him with a candlestick, causing him to fall down the staircase and break his leg severely.
 Martha insists he will die of gangrene unless they amputate his leg.
 The women carry him to the kitchen where they tie him to the table.
 Martha saws off his leg at the knee.
 When John awakens and learns that his leg has been amputated, he goes into a fury, convinced that Martha performed the operation as revenge for his rejection of her sexual advances.